-It really depends on the situation but if you want to lose weight it’s best to either find another restaurant and order a salad or cook something yourself.
+It really depends on the situation but if you want to lose weight, or to stay in shape, it’s best to either find another restaurant and order a salad or cook something yourself.

 Second-order thinking just saved the day!

 This simple thought process will allow you to spot errors in your initial decision and help you adjust.
-You just need to stop and think.
+You just need to pause and think before you act.